MDoswell/1800_202310_BBY-12/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Hi my name is Yongeun [jenkwon92](https://github.com/jenkwon92).
 I'm excited about this project because it's good practical experience.
-* Hi my name is Mike [MDoswell] (https://github.com/MDoswell).
+* Hi my name is Mike [MDoswell](https://github.com/MDoswell).
 I'm excited about this project because of the chance for practical experience.
-* Hi my name is Noah [mrnoah99] (https://github.com/mrnoah99).
+* Hi my name is Noah [mrnoah99](https://github.com/mrnoah99).
 I'm excited about this project because it will help me learn how collaborating in projects works online, and how to program apps or games.

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.